-The cute Wheat Ear Stitch reminds me of little people holding their arms up.
+The cute Wheat Ear Stitch reminds me of little bugs holding their arms up.
 They are so happy to be part of your quilt they are madly cheering you on.
-You could also think of them as grains of wheat or bugs…..

 The Wheat Ear Stitch can be used alone as a texture making device, like the field decorations above, or as a linked stitch to form lines or shapes.
 Here’s the Little Bird on the Prairie singing to a celestial sighting, maybe the sun.

 Here’s how to make Wheat Ear Stitches: Make a straight stitch about 1/4″ long from A to B. Then bring the thread up at C and insert the needle at point D (also point B) to form a V shape with the AB line.
 Bring the needle and thread up at point E about 1/4″ down from the BD point.
 Scoot the needle under the AB and CD lines.